-Mate is a beverage from South America, very popular in countries like Argentina, Brazil, Uruguay and Paraguay.
-To understand its present importance, it is necessary to know its history.
+Mate is a South American drink, really popular in places such as Argentina, Brazil, Uruguay and Paraguay.
+To grasp its relevance, it is key to know its history.

-Mate consumption dates back to the Guarani people (natives of some South American countries), as confirmed by the investigations of essayist and journalist Amaro Villanueva.
-They chewed the leaves directly or placed them in a calabash gourd with water and sipped.
-In fact, the word “mate” comes from the Guarani “Caamate” ( “Caa” means plant or grass, and “mate” refers to the gourd).
-Other groups like the Incas, the Charruas and even the Araucanos adopted mate from the Guarani.
-For the natives, the mate plant was a sacred gift of the gods, and the mate had for them a special and spiritual significance, in addition to its nutritional value.
+The drinking of Mate goes back to the Guarani people (natives of a few South American regions), as proved by the research of poet and journalist Amaro Villanueva.
+They would chew the leaves straight, or would place them in a calabash gourd with water, and take sips.
+Actually, the term “mate” stems from the guarani “Caa-mate” (“Caa” stands for plant or grass, while “mate” represents the gourd).
+Other peoples such as the Incas, the Charruas and even the Araucanos ‘embraced’ mate from the former.
+For the locals, the mate plant was a holy present from the gods, and mate had a special and spiritual meaning, apart from its nutritional value.

-During the long process of Argentina’s independence in the 19th century, the tradition of mate gained strength in Argentine folklore.
-The “gauchos” (a kind of Argentine cowboy) adopted mate as part of their culture, along with riding horses and wearing leather clothing.
-They drank mate in groups, for breakfast, for lunch, for dinner and before going to bed.
+Along the long process of Argentina’s freedom in the 19th century, the custom of mate gathered momentum in the country’s folklore.
+The “gauchos” (a sort of Argentinian cowboy) embraced mate as part of their culture, together with horseback riding and wearing leather clothes.
+They took mate in groups with the different meals of the day, and also before going to bed.

 Yerba mate grows in Argentina, Paraguay and the South of Brazil, in which temperature, soil and humidity conditions are fit.
 Mate is part of the everyday life of an average Argentinian person, just as for the old gauchos.
 It is drunk at home, in the office, parks, universities, not just because of its benefits, but for the social bonding role it plays.